 Our suggestion?
 Head to Morocco or Turkey, where you could easily stretch the remainder of your money for another month or two.

 South and Central America are generally affordable and popular destinations for gappers coming from North America.
-Flights tend to be pretty cheap -- with most Central American locations accessible at less than $500 RT -- overland transportation is even cheaper ($2 distance busses in Peru, anyone?), and cost of living is generally low.
+Flights tend to be pretty cheap -- with most Central American locations accessible at less than $500 RT -- overland transportation is even cheaper ($2 distance buses in Peru, anyone?), and cost of living is generally low.

-Brazil will be more expensive than other Latin American destinations, but otherwise you could easily find ways to stick around for 6 months or more on a budget of $5,000.
+Brazil will be more expensive than other Latin American destinations, but otherwise, you could easily find ways to stick around for 6 months or more on a budget of $5,000.

-Again, WWOOFing, getting a teaching job, and / or staying in one place for a longer period of time will help you cut back on expenses and extend your trip.
+Again, WWOOFing, getting a teaching job, and/or staying in one place for a longer period of time will help you cut back on expenses and extend your trip.
 You can also find some reasonably priced Spanish language courses that include housing and food (if you're placed with a host family).

 For example, with Tico Lingo, you could spend about $60 / day on housing, language courses, food, and incidentals and manage to stay in Costa Rica for about 75 days.